ricsirigu/ricsirigu.github.io/src/data/blog/security-standards-you-should-know/index.md

 ---

-<h2 id="application-specific--iot-security-standards">🚗 IoT, Automotive & EU Regulation-Aligned Security Standards (CRA, RED)</h2>
+<h2 id="application-specific--iot-security-standards">🚗 IoT, Automotive & EU Regulation-Aligned Security Standards</h2>

-These standards apply to specific sectors like automotive, healthcare, and IoT — and align with new EU regulations like the Cyber Resilience Act (CRA) and Radio Equipment Directive (RED).
+These standards apply to specific sectors like automotive, healthcare, and IoT — and align with new EU regulations like the Radio Equipment Directive (RED).
+As for the Cyber Resilience Act, the standards are still a work in progress.

 - <a href="https://www.iso.org/standard/70918.html" target="_blank" rel="noopener noreferrer"><strong>ISO/SAE 21434</strong></a> – *Automotive Cybersecurity Engineering*
   Provides a comprehensive framework for securing electrical and electronic systems in vehicles — from concept through decommissioning.
 Required for UNECE R155 compliance.